 XD is laid out similar to other design editors (e.g. Sketch and Framer) and if you’ve used an Adobe product before it should be familiar to you.
-XD has built-in tutorials with downloadable resource files which are really great to get you up and running.
+Check out this tutorial on UX prototyping with Adobe XD, together with some of XD’s own built-in tutorials (complete with downloadable resource files).

 - Available for macOS or Windows10

 Prototypes created with XD can be built for mobile, tablet, or desktop, and I would classify them as mid-fidelity.
 You can create some advanced experiences with their new voice prototyping commands and audio playback features—but the finished interactions will be visually basic.

 If you’re familiar with other Adobe products, this might be a no brainer for you.
 You can easily create your wireframes in the design tab, then easily switch to prototype and add start linking your components together.